Frequently Asked Questions

 Do people stay on campus during the weekends?

 Absolutely!
 Fairfield is a place where students stay on campus during the weekends.
-Planning by the Fairfield University Student Association (FUSA), Student Programs & Leadership Development, Student Involvement, Office of Residence Life, Recreation Department, Athletics Department, Quick Center for the Arts, other student clubs and organizations, plus access to the local town and New York City and New Haven areas, ensure there are always things to do.
+Planning by the Fairfield University Student Association (FUSA), Office of Student Engagement, Office of Residence Life, Recreation Department, Athletics Department, Quick Center for the Arts, other student clubs and organizations, plus access to the local town and New York City and New Haven areas, ensure there are always things to do.

 How are the buildings secured?